ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

-* 0.61.7  [niutilities] Added additiona parameters to DeDriftAndResample.
+* 0.61.7  [niutilities] Added additional parameters to DeDriftAndResample and updated HCP diffusion.
 * 0.61.6  [connector] runQC now works properly when overwrite is set to no.
 * 0.61.5  [niutilities] Removed a bug where the topupconfig parameter was not properly set when running hcp4.
 * 0.61.4  [niutilities] Fixed checking of dc correction parameters in fMRIVolume.